tachyons/gitlab.nvim/README.md

 }
 ```

-### Uninstalling
+## Uninstall

-1. Remove this plugin and any language server binaries with the following commands
+1. Remove this plugin and any language server binaries with these commands:

    ```shell
    rm -r ~/.local/share/nvim/site/pack/gitlab/start/gitlab.vim